gdelarosa/Cinema-Now/README.md

 * MVC archticture
 * URLSession

-### Contributing
-If you would like to contribute to this app feel free to create fork this project.
-Please make sure:
-*  That you are working with the latest Xcode and Swift
-*  Your code compiles, you write documentation, and  try to maintain a clean code style.
-*  You label pull requests properly.
-For example, labelling the requet as "Ready for Review" would mean you are ready for your code to be checked.
-* You are aware your submitted code is under the MIT license for this project.

-If you are not familiar with TMDB API check it out here: https://developers.themoviedb.org/3/getting-started/introduction.

-### Issues
-I've created a few issues that I have labelled.
-Feel free to create any issues yourself with a description and images if need be.
-If you would like to tackle one of the issues I have posted just assign yourself to it and leave comments as you go along.

 ### License
 This project is licensed under the MIT License - see the LICENSE.md file for details.